GoogleCloudPlatform/cloud-hackathons/hacks/genmedia-on-gcp/README.md

 Next, create images for your **storyboard** visualizing the scenes crafted in the previous challenge.
 These storyboard images should contain *accurate* and *consistent* depictions of the product and protagonist when they are shown.

 > [!NOTE]
 > These storyboard images will be used in the next challenge and there are multiple ways to reference them.
 You can use them as start/end frames, you can use them as *Subject* reference.
-If you don't design your storyboard images with that idea or fi you don't use them in the next challenge, you will struggle with the consistency.
+If you don't design your storyboard images with that idea or if you don't use them in the next challenge, you will struggle with the consistency.

 We also need a **final closing frame** that will inform Veo on how to end the video.
 It should include space for a Cymbal Pod logo and space for the text of the tagline or call to action.